devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Web-based single sign-on (SSO) to the AWS Management Console from your organization.
 Users can sign in to a portal in your organization hosted by a SAML 2.0–compatible IdP, select an option to go to AWS, and be redirected to the console without having to provide additional sign-in information.
 You can use a third-party SAML IdP to establish SSO access to the console or you can create a custom IdP to enable console access for your external users.
 - Before you can use SAML 2.0-based federation, you must configure your organization's IdP and your AWS account to trust each other.
 Inside your organization, you must have an IdP that supports SAML 2.0, like Microsoft Active Directory Federation Service (AD FS, part of Windows Server), Shibboleth, or another compatible SAML 2.0 provider.
 In your organization's IdP, you define assertions that map users or groups in your organization to the IAM roles.
 Note that different users and groups in your organization might map to different IAM roles.
 The exact steps for performing the mapping depend on what IdP you're using.
 - The role or roles that you create in IAM define what federated users from your organization are allowed to do in AWS.
 When you create the trust policy for the role, you specify the SAML provider that you created earlier as the Principal.
 You can additionally scope the trust policy with a Condition element to allow only users that match certain SAML attributes to access the role.

+## AWS Directory Service

+- AWS Directory Service helps you to set up and run a standalone AWS Managed Microsoft AD directory hosted in the AWS Cloud.
+You can also use AWS Directory Service to connect your AWS resources with an existing on-premises Microsoft Active Directory.
+To configure AWS Directory Service to work with your on-premises Active Directory, you must first set up trust relationships to extend authentication from on-premises to the cloud.

 ## AWS Resource Access Manager (AWS RAM)